-As at December 31, 2015 and 2014, the subsidiary has made payment for shares in Fakwantip Co., Ltd. totaling Baht 30 million and Baht 9 million, respectively.
+As at December 31, 2016 and 2015, the subsidiary has investment in Fakwantip Co., Ltd. totaling Baht 30 million.

-The rehabilitation plan manager of Fakwantip Co., Ltd. has submitted a request to the Central Bankruptcy Court to arrange the creditors' meeting to consider the proposal for changing the Plan on August 19, 2015, and the creditors' meeting has approved the resolution.
-The Bankruptcy Court has ordered the Meeting date to be arranged on November 24, 2015 for amendment of the rehabilitation plan of the plan administrator.
+On November 17, 2016, the rehabilitation plan manager of Fakwantip Co., Ltd. has submitted a request to the Central Bankruptcy Court to consider the proposal for changing the plan for the commercial operation date not exceeding on January 02, 2017, and repayment to the creditors.
+The rehabilitation plan manager will send a report and explanation to the court.